d4h2nu8h/sentiment_analysis/README.md

 # sentiment_analysis
-Sentiment analysis is the process of classifying whether a block of text is positive, negative, or, neutral.
-Sentiment analysis is the contextual mining of words that indicates the social sentiment of a brand and also helps the business to determine whether the product they are manufacturing is going to make a demand in the market or not.
-The goal which Sentiment analysis tries to gain is to analyze people’s opinions in a way that can help the businesses expand.
-It focuses not only on polarity (positive, negative & neutral) but also on emotions (happy, sad, angry, etc.).
+Sentiment analysis is the process of classifying whether a block of text is positive, negative, or neutral.
+Sentiment analysis is the contextual mining of words that indicates the social sentiment of a brand and also helps the business determine whether the product they are manufacturing is going to make a demand in the market or not.
+The goal that Sentiment analysis tries to achieve is to analyze people’s opinions in a way that can help businesses expand.
+It focuses not only on polarity (positive, negative, and neutral) but also on emotions (happy, sad, angry, etc.).

 ### OBJECTIVE: To analyze the sentences for determining emotions like :